NOC-OI/ship-track-estimators/README.md

 #### Gausian Processes

-This library leverages the functionalities of Gaussian process models available in scikit-learn [5].
-Users can leverage all features of Gaussian process models seamlessly through this toolkit.
+This library leverages the functionalities of Gaussian Process models available in scikit-learn [5].
+Users can use all features of Gaussian Process models seamlessly through this toolkit.

 ## Conda environment